Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: ORD for Feeders as an MINLP

 \begin{remark} The Volt/VAR curve of Fig.~\ref{fig:curve} has four degrees of freedom that control the center, deadband, slope, and saturation of the curve.
 These degrees of freedom are amenable to different equivalent parameterizations, such as $(\bbv,\balpha,\bdelta,\bsigma)$ and $(\bbv,\bc,\bdelta,\bsigma)$ that we used in Sec.~\ref{sec:1pDNN}; $(\bbv,\balpha,\bdelta,\bbq)$; or $(\bbv,\bc,\bdelta,\bbq)$.
 We used the last one in \eqref{eq:MINLP:over} as it yielded significantly shorter solution times during our tests. \end{remark}

-Although the MINLP approach can solve the ORD task to near-global optimality (modulo the bilinear terms left to be handled internally by the solver), it was found to scale unfavorably with the number of DERs and/or scenarios of Section~\ref{sec:tests}.
+Although the MINLP can solve ORD to near-global optimality (modulo the bilinear terms left to be handled internally by the solver), it was found to scale unfavorably with the number of DERs and/or scenarios of Section~\ref{sec:tests}.